Jennifer Marohasy

 Jennifer Marohasy (born 1963) is an Australian biologist, columnist and blogger.
 She was a senior fellow at the free-market think tank the Institute of Public Affairs between 2004 and 2009 and director of the Australian Environment Foundation until 2008.
 She holds a PhD in biology from the University of Queensland.
 She is sceptical of anthropogenic global warming and co-authored a peer-reviewed paper in GeoResJ suggesting that most of the recent warming is attributable to natural variations, a view disputed by climate scientists.

 Career

 Marohasy worked as a field biologist in Africa and Madagascar during the 1980s and 1990s, and has a number of published papers in science journals.
+This link does not work.

 In 1997 she switched from researcher to environment manager with the Queensland sugar industry.
 In 1998, Marohasy received a PhD on the biological control of weeds.
 In 2001, she started to develop an interest in environmental campaigns and, in particular, claiming that there are anomalies between fact and perception regarding the health of coastal river systems and the Great Barrier Reef.

 In July 2003, she became director of the environment unit at the Institute of Public Affairs (IPA).

-As of November 2022, Marohasy is a Senior Fellow at the IPA.
+As of November 2022, Marohasy is a senior fellow at the IPA.